Paul Jabara: Songwriter and singer

 In 1981, he wrote "No Jinx" for Bette Midler as the theme tune to her movie Jinxed!.
 Diana Ross scored a 1982 UK top hit with his song "Work That Body".

 In 1982, Two Tons O' Fun, renaming themselves as the Weather Girls, agreed to record his song "It's Raining Men", previously rejected by Summer, Streisand, Cher and Ross.
 The song became an international hit, topping the US Dance chart and peaking at No. 2 in the UK.
 That song was re-recorded in 1998 by RuPaul and Martha Wash as "It's Raining Men...
 The Sequel" and later by Geri Halliwell in 2001, when it reached No. 1 on the UK Singles Chart.

 The original Weather Girls recording of "It's Raining Men" was included on Jabara's 1983 album Paul Jabara & Friends, which included one of the early recordings by then 19-year-old Whitney Houston on "Eternal Love" (previously recorded by Stephanie Mills) as well as a Jabara/Diana Ross co-write "Ladies Hot Line".
 Other songs Jabara had covered by major artists include "Hope" by Billy Preston (1981), "Two Lovers" by Julio Iglesias (1984) and "This Girl's Back in Town" by Raquel Welch (1987).

 In 1986, Jabara released his final album, the concept musical De La Noche: The True Story – A Poperetta, featuring guest vocals from Leata Galloway, Diva Gray and Pattie Brooks.

 In 2005, a workshop of a musical titled Last Dance played New York City.
 It was a musical assembled from Jabara's well known disco songs and told the story of a modern-day teenager who goes back in time to spend one night at Studio 54.

 Death

 On September 29, 1992, Jabara died from complications from AIDS in Los Angeles, at the age of 44.
 A memorial service was held on October 4, 1992, at the Forest Lawn Cemetery, in the Hollywood Hills.
 Jabara is buried at Green-Wood Cemetery.

-He died at his Los Angeles home and was survived by his sisters, Delores Jabara and Claudette Hadad.
-At the time of his death, major oulets, including The New York Times and the Los Angeles Times, were simply told by a spokesman and Claudette, respectively, that he had died due to "a long illness".
+He died at his Los Angeles home and was survived by his sisters, Delores Jabara and Claudette Haddad, who took care of his estate until her death in 2023.At the time of his death, major outlets, including The New York Times and the Los Angeles Times, were simply told by a spokesman and Claudette, respectively, that he had died due to "a long illness".
 This was possibly due to stigma of AIDS.

 On June 14, 2014, Jabara was featured in the first gay-themed tour of Green-Wood Cemetery.